cpen333/cpen333.github.io/_lectures/lecture0.md

 ### Pointers to Class Objects

 Once a class has been introduced, a class name becomes a new valid type, so we can create pointers to that type of data.
 For example, the following statement declares that `p1` is a pointer to an object of class `Rectangle`.
-That is, it will eventually be initialised to point to an object in memory which is a `Rectangle`.
+That is, it will eventually be initialized to point to an object in memory which is a `Rectangle`.
 ```cpp
 Rectangle *p1;
 ```